 Covid in Samoa

-The borders are currently closed to tourists.
+The Samoa government has announced that the borders will begin opening from May.
+Until then the borders are closed to tourists.
 There are occasional repatriation flights for Samoa citizens, but these are rare and places keenly sought.
 All arrivals must quarantine for two weeks at an approved hotel.

 When will Samoa open to Tourism?